River Tamar: Economy

-Rocks around the edge of Dartmoor were mineralised by fluids driven by the heat of the Earth's core, which gave rise to ores containing tin, copper, tungsten, lead and other minerals in the Valley.
+Rocks around the edge of Dartmoor were mineralised by fluids driven by the heat of the Earth's core, which gave rise to ores containing tin, copper, tungsten, lead and other minerals in the valley.
 The medieval estate of Cotehele, owned by the Edgcumbe family, was a significant producer of silver for the Royal Mint.

 During the industrial revolution, there was significant mining activity near the river, between Gunnislake and Weir Quay.
 During this period, the Tamar was an important river for shipping copper from ports such as Morwellham Quay, Calstock and New Quay (Devon) to south Wales where it would be smelted.
 The valley forms district A10i of the Cornwall and West Devon Mining Landscape.
-The river has long been famous for the quality of its salmon whilst the valley was known nationally for the high quality, and early, soft fruit and market gardens sheltered by its steeply winding slopes.
+The river has long been famous for the quality of its salmon (Note: Noted by Daniel Defoe and Sir Richard Carew.) whilst the valley was known nationally for the high quality, and early, soft fruit and market gardens sheltered by its steeply winding slopes.